inferno986return/python-pcep/Module2.md

 ## 3.1 Making decisions in Python

 If statements allow conditional branching.
-Each `if` statement is sepearate
+Each `if` statement is seperate

 `elif`